-The charged student or student organization will be invited to attend an Informational Meeting with a Hearing Officer.
+The charged student or student organization, and in specific cases, complainant will be invited to attend an Informational Meeting with a Hearing Officer.
 An informational meeting is an opportunity for the Hearing Officer to explain the Student Conduct Process, due process rights, allegations and charges, and review all available information supporting the charges of violations of the Code.
 Following the Informational Meeting, the Hearing Officer may collect additional relevant information regarding the incident.
-The charged student or student organization will receive written notice of and be provided the reasonable opportunity to review any relevant information gathered after the Informational Meeting prior to a Resolution Agreement or Formal Hearing.
+The charged student or student organization, and in specific cases, complainant will receive written notice of and be provided the reasonable opportunity to review any relevant information gathered after the Informational Meeting prior to resolution.
+This is a private meeting and will be closed to spectators, unless otherwise specified (e.g., advisor).